mLapatrie/Chopin-AI/Midi Translation/README.md

 # Midi Translation

-To text: This program takes a midi file and compress it into a string of characters.
-To midi: This program takes a string of characters and decompress it into a midi file.
+To text: This program takes a midi file and compress it into a string of characters.\n To midi: This program takes a string of characters and decompress it into a midi file.